 Balancing ethical awareness, governance, and honest decision-making processes must be the backbone of all initiatives in FinTech.
 The more companies collaborate, the better chances they will have to drive AI adoption.

-Credibility of AI in automotive – acceleration is driven by data analytics
+Credibility of AI technology in automotive – acceleration is driven by data analytics

 Commonly used in safety testing, compliance, platform services, and communication, it’s safe to say that AI in the automotive industry has matured.
 As vision and control systems are increasing in popularity, adoption is constantly being accelerated by data analytics and encrypted batch streaming.

-Furthermore, intelligent analytics and cloud-based API automation strengthens AI’s viability in automotive.
+Furthermore, intelligent analytics and cloud-based API automation strengthen AI’s viability in automotive.

 However, for the technology to go mainstream, the key is to make sure that the AI-powered systems can navigate different environments and scenarios without failure.
 To make it happen, the data must flow without errors, which can only be done by constantly verifying and testing the data at hand.

-Credibility of AI in healthcare – universal regulations, the key to speeding adoption
+Credibility of AI technology in healthcare – universal regulations, the key to speeding adoption

 AI in the healthcare industry happens at a platform and product level.
-In general, the technology is widely used to authenticate data, analyze historical records, and accelerate decision systems in real time.
-As far as adoption is concerned, prescriptive, descriptive, and predictive AI is currently going full speed ahead across the entire value chain.
+In general, the technology is widely used to authenticate data, analyze historical records, and accelerate decision systems in real-time.
+As far as adoption is concerned, prescriptive, descriptive, and predictive AI technology is currently going full speed ahead across the entire value chain.